roobee79/ASD/README.md

 ### 🚀 How to Use
 1️⃣ Edit configuration in filter_oriv.py

+Important:
+You must edit the Configuration and File Path Definitions sections before running the script.

 Open the script and set up:
 ```bash
 # Configuration section